nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 1: Introduction.md

 * *transfer time* required to actually read or write the data (mainly a function of latency over the sector in question) The two predominant components of disk access time (seek time and latency) vary considerably depending on the relative initial and final positions of the head and the disk, and thus are usually given as averages.
 Best and worst case timings may also be specified.
 Average acces times for disk storage are on the order of milliseconds, while access times for semiconductor memories are on the order of nanoseconds (roughly a million times faster).
 It's easy to see why disk drives are never used as a main memory.

-*Memory bandwith*, or the amount of information that can be transferred to or from a memory system per unit of time, depends on both the speed of the memory devices and the width of the pathway between memory and the device(s) that need to access it.
+*Memory bandwidth*, or the amount of information that can be transferred to or from a memory system per unit of time, depends on both the speed of the memory devices and the width of the pathway between memory and the device(s) that need to access it.
 The cycle time of the memory devices (divided by the interleave factor, if appropriate): tells us how frequently we can transfer data to or from the memory.
 Taking the reciprocal of this time gives us the frequency of data transfer.

 For example: if we can do a transfer every 4 ns, then the frequency of transfers: